dut-media-lab/BOML/index.md

 5. [Author and liscense](#a5)

 ## Introduction <div1 id="a1"></div1>
-PyBML is a python toolbox for bilevel meta learning in few shot learning field.
+PyBML is a Bilevel Optimization Library in Python for Multi-Task and Meta Learning.
 Before reading the documentation, you could refer to [View on GitHub](https://github.com/liuyaohua918/pybml/edit/master/README.md) for a brief introduction about meta learning and PyBML. <br>
 Here we provide detailed instruction to quickly get down to your research, test performance of popular algorithms and new ideas.

 ## Installation and requirements  <div2 id="a2"></div2>